 - Managing returns

-Magento can efficiently tackle any of the demanding requirements that modern eCommerce stores face.
+Magento can efficiently tackle any of these demanding requirements faced by modern ecommerce stores.
 This is not just about getting the order to the customer.
 It’s about getting the order on time, delivering it conveniently, and providing all of the necessary additional services and options.

 Magento allows you to see the order status and orchestrate its fulfillment, from splitting orders to making partial shipments.
 You can also use the built-in functionality to route orders to specific fulfillment centers and handle backorders.

-- Omnichannel Fulfillment and Inventory Management
+Omnichannel Fulfillment and Inventory Management

 You can use your stores as local fulfillment centers, with stocks integrated across all of your locations.
 This enables support for store pickups and the option of using your stores to send out orders.

-On top of that, you can track any orders in transit.
-Anywhere in the world, throughout all of your locations.
+On top of that, you can track any orders in transit—anywhere in the world, throughout all of your locations.

-But, as we mentioned previously, there are tons of additional features that you can build on top, as Magento customization options are virtually endless.
+Magento guarantees fraud protection and streamlined order processing.
+Yet, as we mentioned above, there are tons of additional features that you can build on top, as Magento customization options are virtually endless.

-- Custom Carrier Trackers Extension
+Extension: Custom Carrier Trackers

-- Multi-warehouse Inventory Extension
+Extension: Multi-warehouse Inventory